 Born into a family of singers and storytellers, Meredith looks to poets, makers, artists, and elders for wisdom and inspiration.
 With a masters degree in Appalachian Studies and a PhD in Religious Studies, Meredith is writing her way home.
 Ever journeying, always arriving, Meredith writes for the expansion of her worlds—and maybe yours, too.

-Meredith is Managing Editor of the Sounding Spirit research lab in Emory University’s Center for Digital Scholarship and Deputy Director and Lead Faculty of the William C. Friday Fellowship for Human Relations, a program of Wildacres Leadership Initiative.
+Meredith is Managing Editor of the Sounding Spirit research lab in Emory University’s Center for Digital Scholarship and Lead Faculty of the William C. Friday Fellowship for Human Relations, a program of Wildacres Leadership Initiative.

-To receive updates when Meredith shares new writing, please subscribe.
-Welcome!
-Thanks for following along.
+To receive updates when Meredith shares new writing, please feel free to subscribe.
+All are welcome!